 Thesecond type is the Relative Measure, which is helpful whenwe have projects with different expected values.
-It requires that the standard deviations has to be relative to their expected values, hence the calculation of the where Project II revealed a higher coefficient of variation reflecting a higher risk.
+It requires that the standard deviations has to be relative to their expected values, hence the calculation of the coefficient of variation (V) which measures the outcome dispersion as it is related to each of the expected values individually, .
+In this sense, the measure of risk would be translated into a measure of standard deviation per unit of the expected value.
+The relationship between the coefficient of variation and risk is still as positive.
+So, the criteria would be "the lower the value of the coefficient the lower the risk, and vice versa.

-In our absolute measure in the last example, Project II ($\sigma = 1,710$) was riskier than Project I ($\sigma = 658$) while both would yield the same expected value (x- $\Box 5,000$).
+In our absolute measure in the last example, Project II ($\sigma = 1,710$) was riskier than Project I ($\sigma = 658$) while both would yield the same expected value (x- \Box 5,000).
 Suppose now that Project II has an expected value of \$6,000.
 It would still be riskier than Project I if we compare their coefficient of variation (V):